benbalter/WP-Resume/readme.txt

 == Changelog ==

+= 2.2.4 =
+* Significant enhancements to json and plain text versions

 = 2.2.3 =
 * Fix for organization links not properly saving in certain cases
 * Fix for plugin not retaining section ordering under certain circumstances